The-CORE/blog/raw/infinity_trees/body.md

 <br>

 Most importantly though: the diagram shows that each row can quite easily be counted.
-This tree halves reals between zero and one, over and over again, and goes on forever, but, as each row is clearly finite, you won't run out of integers to count with.
-As this tree never ends, every combination of digits that was expressed in the [diagonal argument](#the-diagonal-argument) should appear.
-This hand-waving argument seems fine to me, it seems to me that we can in fact list, or count, all of the real numbers, mapping them to integers just by counting along the rows.
+This tree halves reals between zero and one over and over again, and it goes on forever, but as each row is clearly finite, you will never run out of integers to count with.
+And as this tree never ends, it seems to me that every combination of digits expressed in the
+[diagonal argument](#the-diagonal-argument) should appear.
+This hand-waving argument seems to make sense to me, it seems to me that we can in fact list, or count, all of the real numbers, mapping them to integers just by counting along the rows.

 <br>

-However, if we look into this a little further, we may see at least one particular issue arise.
+However, there is at least one rather glaring issue.

 ### The issue with irrationals